HenningUe/ecoincome-js-travel-emissions/README.md

 <a name="CICDWorkflow"></a>
 # 3.5.
 CI/CD workflow

-A simple CI/CD workflow has been created with Github-actions.
+Two simple CI/CD workflows have been created with Github-actions.

+## Workflow for new pull-requests
+The workflow is triggered upon on new PR.
+The workflow executes of the whole test-suite and builds the application.
+Any failure prevents the PR from being merged.

+## Workflow for creation of new Docker-release
 The currently implemented workflow is triggered upon the creation of a new release tag (like v1.x.x).
 The workflow starts with the execution of the whole test-suite.
 After successful completion of all tests a docker container is created and pushed to docker-hub registry (see https://hub.docker.com/repository/docker/guonga/ecoincome-travel-emission-api/general).

 On the server-side watchtower constantly monitors the docker-hub-registry and pulls and deploys the latest docker file, if there is any new.